Weight lifting for weight loss female

 Nurcan Taylan, 48kg body weight

-Why is testosterone important for weight loss?
+Why is testosterone important for female weight loss when weight lifting?

 Testosterone is a key hormone in building muscles, and weight training is the most effective way to increase testosterone levels.